Skip to content

 The good news is that many Google penalties are easy to fix once found.

-Most penalties are simple mistakes that can be changed with a few copy tweaks, image changes or deleting pages.
+Most penalties are simple mistakes that you can fix with copy tweaks, image changes, or page deletions.

 However, if you received a Google penalty because of regular practices you undertake, like comment spamming, then you’re in trouble, my friend.

-If your whole marketing strategy goes up in smoke once you realise your tactics go against Google's guidelines, it may be time to give us a call (our number is up in our header).
+If your whole marketing strategy goes up in smoke once you realise your tactics violate Google’s guidelines, it may be time to give us a call (our number is in our header).

-Though this can take time, you CAN ask for a revaluation of the penalty if you think it has been accessed wrong.
+Though this can take time, you CAN ask for a revaluation of the penalty if you think it has been assessed incorrectly.

-Apart from the embarrassment of making the same mistake again, allowing your website to be hit with Google penalties time and time again will be ugly for your traffic.
+Apart from the embarrassment of making the same mistake again, having your website hit with Google penalties repeatedly will be bad for your traffic.

 Every time you are hit with a penalty, your website traffic drops.
 No one wants this.